google/testrun/docs/test/statuses.md

 -  Compliant: All required tests are implemented correctly, and all required if applicable tests are implemented correctly (where the feature is implemented).
 -  Non-Compliant: One or more of the required tests (or Required If Applicable tests) produced a Non-Compliant result.
 -  Error: One or more of the required tests (or Required If Applicable tests) didn't execute correctly.
 This doesn't necessarily indicate that the device is Compliant or Non-Compliant.
+-  Cancelled: Either the device was disconnected during testing or the user requested to cancel the test attempt.